ydahal1/ydahal1/jokes.md

-Did you hear about the cheese who saved the world?
-It was Legend-dairy!
+I've got a joke about vegetables for you... but it's a bit corny.

 [
-Sun Aug  3 00:34:42 UTC 2025
+Mon Aug  4 00:34:09 UTC 2025
  ]